litespeedtech/lsquic/docs/tutorial.rst

 QUIC allows either endpoint to create streams and send and receive data on them.
 There are unidirectional and bidirectional streams.
 Thus, there are four stream types.
 In our tutorial, however, we use the familiar paradigm of the client sending requests to the server using bidirectional stream.

 On the server, new streams are created when client requests arrive.
-On the client, streams are created when possible after the user code requested stream creation by calling :func:`lsquic_conn_make_stream()`.
+On the client, streams are created when possible after the user code has requested stream creation by calling :func:`lsquic_conn_make_stream()`.

 ::